Cumberland sausage

-Cumberland sausage is a pork sausage that originated in the historic county of Cumberland, England, now part of Cumbria.
+Cumberland sausage is a pork sausage that originated in the historic county of Cumberland, England, ceremonially part of Cumbria.
 It is traditionally very long, up to 50 cm, and sold rolled in a flat, circular coil, but within western Cumbria, it is more often served in long, curved lengths.

-Seasonings are prepared from a variety of spices and herbs, though the flavour palate is commonly dominated by pepper, both black and white, in contrast to more herb-dominated varieties such as Lincolnshire sausage.
+The meat is chopped, not ground or minced, giving the sausage a chunky texture.
+Seasonings are prepared from a variety of spices and herbs, though the flavour is commonly dominated by pepper, both black and white, in contrast to more herb-dominated varieties such as Lincolnshire sausage.
 Traditionally no colourings or preservatives are added.
-The distinctive feature is that the meat is chopped, not ground or minced, giving the sausage a chunky texture.

 In March 2011, the European Union granted "Traditional Cumberland sausage" Protected Geographical Indication (PGI) status.

 History

 The Cumberland sausage has been a local speciality in the area for around 500 years.
 How the Cumberland sausage came to acquire its special shape and taste is not known.
-Historically, the sausage was more highly seasoned than it is today, reflecting a strong influx of spices into Whitehaven during the 18th century.
+Historically, the sausage was more highly seasoned than it is today, reflecting a strong influx of spices into Whitehaven during the eighteenth century.
 During this time, Cumbria was introduced to ginger, black pepper, and nutmeg, as well as other foodstuffs such as molasses, sugar, and rum.
 Many of these ingredients have been incorporated into some of Cumbria's local specialities, such as the spicy Cumberland sausage.